Ph.D. in Technology Management

 The Technology Management doctoral program is designed to produce exceptional scholars with a deep knowledge of technology’s effects on organizations and work, technological change, technology entrepreneurship, and technology-enabled innovation who will go on to conduct research and teach at top universities across the country and around the world.

-The deadline to submit your application for Fall 2024 admission consideration is January 15, 2024 (11:59 PM Pacific Time).
-Please read on for program details and/or reach out directly to Nelson Phillips, Ph.D.
-Faculty Graduate Advisor, with your questions and to learn more about the program.
-Click here to show mail address
+The deadline to submit your application for Fall 2025 admission consideration is January 15, 2025 (11:59 PM Pacific Time).
+Please read on for program details or contact the PhD Admissions team at Click here to show mail address with any questions or to schedule a virtual appointment.

 Nelson Phillips